PsychoLlama/holz/README.md

 ## Purpose

 Most logging frameworks are destructive.
 The act of converting logs to strings partially destroys the data it contains.
-Instead, Holz uses pipelines of structured data:
+Instead, Holz encourages pipelines of structured data:

 ```typescript
 logger.info('Sending new user email', { userId: user.id });